imixs/imixs-cloud/doc/SETUP.md

 # How to setup the Imixs-Cloud

-The following section describes the setup procedure of _Imixs-Cloud_ to run a kubernetes cluster into a productive environment for small and medium organizations.
+The following section describes the setup procedure of *Imixs-Cloud* to run a kubernetes cluster into a productive environment for small and medium organizations.
+If you just want to upgrade your existing *Imixs-Cloud* environment jump to the [upgrade section](#upgrade) below.

 ## The Cluster Nodes

-A _Imixs-Cloud_ consists of a minimum of two nodes.
+A *Imixs-Cloud* consists of a minimum of two nodes.

 * The master node is the kubernetes api server
 * The worker nodes are serving the applications (pods).